theHsEdition/PatrickHanus.com/_drafts/2017-11-02-pay-off-your-student-loads-in-2-years.md

 * Skip things that are't on sale (this means eating based on availablity)
 * Keep laying off the alcohol (it's not worth it)

-#### Give 150% and Ask for a Raise
+#### Bonus: Give 150% and Ask for a Raise

-Especially if you are a hard worker, chances are you are probably being underpaid.
+This isn't always available to everyone, but it is important, becuase especially if you are a hard worker, chances are you are probably being underpaid.
 This isn’t always the case, so by all means don’t act like you are entitled to more money.

 The only way this works is if you truly make yourself an asset at work that no one can find anywhere else.
 This means working late, finding ways to save the company money and bringing real value to the table.
 Exceed expectations in every way.
 You can't just ask for a raise because you feel like it, you need to make it obvious you deserve one.
 I once heard that 1 Million Dollars was left on the table in your lifetime for never asking for a raise.
 Thats alot of money.

 Approach your employer with a pitch for why you want a raise and your reasons for your target range.
 Most likely your'e being underpaid to start because unfortunately most employers will not always be looking out for your best interest.

-## Mindset Shift: I Deserve Nothing
+## In review: Mindset Shift => I Deserve Nothing

 You need to realize that when you are in debt you own nothing.
 The money you're making is someone else's money.
 This attitude of rewarding ourselves with money that doesn't belong to us is fundamentally flawed.
-We keep lying to ourselves
+We keep lying to ourselves.

 There are other ways to reward yourself:

 * spending time with friends.
 * go somewhere new
 * watch a tv show

-# Sweat the Small Stuff: Walk to work
+* throw a huge part when you pay your last loan

-It’s not about winning the lottery or finding 100 dollar bills on the street, it’s really a constant flow of small sacrifices that result in a big difference over a long period of time.
+You are trading convenience for money, so live is going to be a bit inconvenient.

-### You are trading convenience for money, so live is going to be a bit inconvenient.
-That's how I did it, and you can to.
+### Good luck out there :)

-Good luck out there.
+How did you go about paying your student loans?
+Any tips you wouldn't mind sharing with the group?